Yoshitomo Hori: Murder of Rie Isogai

 The plan was unsuccessful, and Hondō, dissatisfied with the outcome, proposed that they try something different.
-On the early morning of August 24, he and Kawagishi broke into a plumber's office in Nagakute, but the former got frightened off and left Hondō behind, who eventually surrendered to police and was sent to prison.
+On the early morning of August 24, he and Kawagishi broke into a plumber's office in Nagakute, but the latter got frightened off and left Hondō behind, who eventually surrendered to police and was sent to prison.
 Later that day, the remaining three men regrouped at a restaurant in Nagoya, where they discussed what their next move would be.
 Hori suggested that they abduct an office clerk, an idea which Kanda supported, as he believed that these types of employee often had lots of savings.
 When it came to the location, Hori again suggested the luxury residential areas near the Higashiyama Line.
 After accepting his proposal, the trio got into a van and cruised around Nagoya, stalking a total of five women while searching for the perfect opportunity to strike.

 Around 23:00, they stumbled upon 31-year-old Rie Isogai in Chikusa, whom they approached under the guise of asking for directions.
 When she got close to the van, they forced her inside and drove to an outdoor parking lot where, under the threat of a kitchen knife, they took 62,000 yen and her credit card.
-On the next day, Rie Isogai's face was wrapped up in packing tape to smother her, but as she was still alive, she was beaten on the head with a hammer while Hori and Kawagishi choked her with a rope.
+On the next day, her face was wrapped up in packing tape to smother her, but as she was still alive, she was beaten on the head with a hammer while Hori and Kawagishi choked her with a rope.
 The trio then dumped her body in a forest in Mizunami, Gifu Prefecture, before attempting to withdraw cash using her credit card, only to realize that she had given them the wrong PIN.